Intensive Driving Courses & Driving Lessons: Compare Prices, Find Instructors and More

 The reason for this is that most driver training including MSM is derived from ideas from the 1930's.
 Teaching practice largely hasn't caught up with 80 years of academic research.
 The Mirror-Signal-Manoeuvre routine therefore is still seen as, and taught as, being the whole process, rather than being a particular part of a process.

-It is therefore unsurprising that there isn’t any difference in the driving skills of people taught by instructors and non instructors who see MSM as the operational part of driving.
-Both depend on the learner eventually working out how much to steer, brake or whatever by trial and error.
+It is therefore unsurprising that there isn’t any difference in the driving skills of people taught by instructors and non instructors who see MSM as the be all and end all of learning to drive safely.
+Both the professional instructor and the amateur depend on the learner eventually working out how much to steer, brake or whatever by trial and error.

 Some instructors try to help by getting people to analyse their own driving, using a style of teaching known as coaching.
 While analysis like this can help, it is unlikely to produce very good results if the driving that the pupil is aiming for is Everyday driving.